 Bring a mapping compass with a mirror if you have it.
 Leave your lensatic or military-style compass at home, it will only get in the way and slow you down.
 We have a limited number of loaners.

 The unit will place a group order of compasses before this class, and people who order a compass will get them first thing in the morning.
 The unit standard compass is a Suunto MC-2/260/D/CM/IN/NH.
-The cost for the compass as part of the group purchase is $45.
+The cost for the compass as part of the group purchase is $45 and can be ordered in the Team store.